sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 #### Fallback Solution

-If you can't upgrade to Bundler 2.2 (or later), you can force older versions to always use the `ruby` platform, which supports all platforms, but applies to *all* gems and comes with the installation challenges mentioned earlier in this guide.
+If you can't upgrade to Bundler `>= 2.2`, you can force older versions to always use the `ruby` platform, which supports all platforms, but applies to *all* gems and comes with the installation challenges mentioned earlier in this guide.

-Here's how to do this with Bundler 2.1 or later:
+Here's how to do this with Bundler `>= 2.1`:

 ``` sh
 rm -rf vendor/cache